jronn/concurrency-challenge/README.md

 ## Exercise 5 - Get rid of Synchronized

-Surely, I hate that word!
+Surely, I do hate that word!

 There are two implementations of the `AgeCache` interface and we have tests for both classes.